rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 All four clients are stable and perform very well, so there is no wrong choice (depending on your available hardware resources).
 Therefore, choosing a random client with not negatively impact your validators but will contribute to the security of the ETH2 ecosystem.

-That being said, we also offer you the option to choose your client if you have a specific one in mind.
+That being said, we also offer you the option to choose a specific client if you have one in mind.
 Users with low-power systems, such as the **Raspberry Pi**, may want to do this as it allows you to explicitly pick an ETH2 client that is tailored to systems with low resources.

 For help comparing the ETH2 clients, consult the [Choosing your ETH Clients](./eth-clients) section.